phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 In order to ensure, the dispute result is not forgotten or intentionally side stepped, it has to be recorded on chain.
-This on chain recording mechanic must be vigilant, in a sense, that new emerging forks must also receive the dispute resolution recorded (transplantation) iff the disputed block is in the ancestry path of that chain.
+This on chain recording mechanic must be vigilant, in a sense, that new emerging forks must also receive the dispute resolution recorded (transplantation) irrespectively of the disputed block being included in that chain or not.

-If the disputed block was already finalized, the block must be put in governance mode to be resolved be by hand (i.e. sudo or motion or other mechanics that are available ).
+If the disputed block was already finalized, the chain must be put in governance mode to be resolved by human interaction (i.e. sudo or motion or other mechanics that are available ).

 As such the validator has to keep track of all votes irrespective if the disputed block is already known or not.